MattAndDev/gulp-plate/src/markdown/docs.md

 The default keys are:

-- `-sm-` Small screens start at a browser width of 768px
+- `-sm-` Small screens start at a browser width of 728px
 - `-md-` Medium screens start at a browser width of 966px
 - `-lg-` Large screens start at a browser width of 1290px

-You can change them always inside `_vars.scss`.
+As mention above you can change these values inside `_vars.scss`.

 If no **width key** is given the rule will apply from 0px onward.
 See the example below to get a better impression: